 June 15-17, 2017, College of Charleston, Charleston, South Carolina, USA

 In partnership with various local, national, and international cultural heritage organizations, academic institutions, and historic sites, the Avery Research Center for African American History and Culture, the Carolina Lowcountry and the Atlantic World Program (CLAW), and the Addlestone Library invite proposals for a conference on transforming public history practices in Charleston and the Atlantic World to be held at the College of Charleston and other partner sites in Charleston, South Carolina, June 15-17, 2017.
 The conference organizers welcome proposals for workshops, roundtables, panels, and individual papers.
-For more information visit: http://claw.cofc.edu/conferences/
+For more information on the CFP and conference speakers visit: http://claw.cofc.edu/conferences/2017-conference/

 Announcement: Lowcountry Digital History Initiative Publishes Online Tribute in Partnership with Mother Emanuel Church to Commemorate Upcoming Anniversary of Mass Shooting